 Test Embroidery Threads for Colorfastness

 Almost all clothes and accessories now have care labels that tell you how to clean the item.
 But before you do anything with embroidered clothes or stitched craft pieces, you should check the embroidery fibers for colorfastness to prevent dyes from running.
 Testing is simple.
-If there are large blocks of color, wet a piece of white cloth with cold water and gently rub it over each different thread color in your garment or accessory.
+If there are large blocks of color, dampen a piece of white cloth with cold water and gently blot it over each different thread color in your garment or accessory.
 If there are smaller areas, use a cotton swab.
 If there is any color transfer to the white cloth or swab, do not wash your garment or item at all because washing will result in discoloration and fading.
 Head to a professional dry cleaner instead.

 If there is no color transfer and the base fabric is washable, you can hand wash or machine wash embroidered items on the gentle cycle following the care label guidelines.